Last updated on December 14th, 2025

 Go early in the morning or late in the afternoon

 The early mornings and late afternoons/sunset are the best times to visit for beautiful light, as well as cooler temperatures.
 Out of the two, we always prefer sunrise because the crowds are always lower than sunset!
+No matter when you head out, bring along plenty of water because it can get hot!

 Visit on a weekday